In this Article

-The causes of jawline acne are varied and include the new phenomenon of the wearing of face masks and coverings and the age old problems of fluctuating hormones and stress.
+Jaw acne causes are varied and include the new phenomenon of the wearing of face masks and coverings and the age-old problems of fluctuating hormones and stress.

 Incidentally, if you're a cyclist or you ride a motorbike, the chin strap of your helmet could also be causing jawline acne.
 Make sure you clean the inside of your helmet regularly, paying special attention to the chin area.